 2. Various epoxy resin curing agents with different uses

 curing agent can be divided into room temperature curing agent and heating curing agent according to the application.
 As mentioned above, epoxy resins generally have good performance when cured at high temperature, but the coatings and adhesives used in civil construction require heating at room temperature due to the difficulty of heating; therefore, most of them use fatty amines, alicyclics, and polyamides.
 In particular, paints and adhesives used in winter have to be used in combination with polyisocyanate, or use polyalcohols with a foul odor.

-As for the medium-temperature curing agent and the high-temperature curing agent, it should be selected based on the heat resistance of the object and the heat resistance, adhesiveness and chemical resistance of the cured product.
+Middle temperature curing agent and high temperature curing agent should be selected based on the heat resistance of the object and the heat resistance, adhesiveness and chemical resistance of the cured product.
 The choice focuses on polyamines and anhydrides.
 Since the cured anhydride has excellent electrical properties, it is widely used in electronics and electrical appliances.

 Excellent aliphatic polyamine cured product has excellent adhesion, alkali resistance and water resistance.
 Aromatic polyamines are also excellent in chemical resistance.
 Since the nitrogen element of the amino group forms a hydrogen bond with the metal, it has an excellent rust prevention effect.
 The higher the amine mass concentration, the better the anti-rust effect.
 The anhydride curing agent forms an ester bond with the epoxy resin, shows high resistance to organic acids and inorganic acids, and the electrical properties generally exceed polyamines.

 Third, the curing mechanism of anhydride curing agent